-ProAssurance has entered into a definitive merger agreement with The Doctors Company, representing a major corporate transaction that will fundamentally change the company's ownership structure.
+ProAssurance has entered into a definitive merger agreement to be acquired by The Doctors Company, fundamentally changing the company's trajectory as an independent entity.

 Cash declined 33.5% — significant cash burn or deployment; verify adequacy of remaining liquidity runway.